Sunday, August 13, 2017

 My rating: 5 of 5 stars

 Normally I don't re-read books, not because I don't want to, or for any other pretentious reason, but because there are just too many books to read.
-But occasionally I do and this book happens to be one of them.
+But occasionally I do and this book happened to be one of them.

 Throughout this book, and elsewhere, King consistently advocates that the best training and education program for becoming a writer is just reading a lot.
 I agree, but most people tend to think that reading is just a pastime, something you do when the real work is finished.
 But reading is about so much more, it's about investing in yourself and it's by far one of the most valuable skills you will ever learn as it sets you up to learn everything else.
 I also think Kings advice about having the determination to "shut the door" in order to write applies equally as well to reading.
 In order to read well you have to be willing to shut the door on the world and immerse yourself in another one.